codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 Loan writeback (also known as lending writeback) is the process of continuously updating an accounting platform with information on a loan.
 It helps maintain an accurate position of the loan during the entire lending cycle by recording the loan liability, any interest, fees, or repayments, and facilitating the reconciliation of bank transactions.

-This guide covers the loan writeback procedure for general lending, such as terms loans, but it is not suitable for invoice finance.
+This guide covers the loan writeback procedure for general lending, such as term loans, but does not cover requirements specific to invoice finance.

 :::info Mandatory loan writeback